Listing Object Keys

 Amazon S3 exposes a list operation that lets you enumerate the keys contained in a bucket.
 Keys are selected for listing by bucket and prefix.
 For example, consider a bucket named "dictionary" that contains a key for every English word.
 You might make a call to list all the keys in that bucket that start with the letter "q".
-List results are always returned in lexicographic (alphabetical) order.
+List results are always returned in UTF-8 binary order.

 Both the SOAP and REST list operations return an XML document that contains the names of matching keys and information about the object identified by each key.

 SOAP support over HTTP is deprecated, but it is still available over HTTPS.
 New Amazon S3 features will not be supported for SOAP.
 We recommend that you use either the REST API or the AWS SDKs.